 Tax Fees

 Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice.
-We did not pay Withum any tax fees for both the year ended December 31, 2021 and for the period from July 8, 2020 (inception) through December 31, 2020.
+We did not pay Withum any tax fees for both the years ended December 31, 2022 and 2021.

 All Other Fees